ChatGPTNextWeb/ChatGPT-Next-Web/README.md

 Customize the default template used to initialize the User Input Preprocessing configuration item in Settings.

+### `DEFAULT_MODEL` (optional)

+Customize the default model used to initialize a new chat and the default model in the configuration page.

 ## Requirements

 NodeJS >= 18, Docker >= 20